-- Notice the Action Box on the demo home page.
+- Notice the Action Box on the demo home page [edit: link removed]

-- Check out the default text styling in Effectus.
+- Check out the default text styling [edit: link removed]

-- You’ll enjoy the image styling capabilities, too.
+- You’ll enjoy the image styling capabilities, too [edit: link removed]

-- Built-in custom templates include Landing Page Slim and Landing Page Wide.
+- Built-in custom templates include Centered Landing Page and Wide Landing Page [edit: links removed]

-- Finally, see detailed examples of more features in Effectus.
+- Finally, visit the demo to see detailed examples of more Effectus features [edit: link removed]

 A Word About Effectus Creator Matthew Horne